-Mashed Potatoes are an easy side dish that many people enjoy as an alternative to rice or noodles on those chilly nights when they want something comforting but healthy too!
+Mashed Potatoes are an easy side dish, perfect for soaking up the flavours of your main dish that many people enjoy as an alternative to rice or roast potatoes on those chilly nights when they want something comforting but healthy too!

-Our recipe shows you how to make mashed potatoes in a simple and straightforward, using only a few ingredients that you likely have on hand in your kitchen.
+Our recipe shows you how to make mashed potatoes using only a few ingredients you likely have in your kitchen.

 Boil the potatoes in water until soft, then get busy with a potato masher.
-Add your choice of butter, cream or milk to make them even more delicious!
+Add butter, cream or milk to make them even more delicious!

-You choose how you like your mashed potato, from only just smashed, slightly lumpy or a smooth puree.
+You choose how you like your mashed potato, from just smashed, slightly lumpy, or a smooth puree.
 Perfect mashed potatoes for all to enjoy.

 So, what are you waiting for?
 Get cooking and enjoy some delicious mashed potatoes tonight!